NOSALRO/robot_dart/src/docs/docs/faq.md

 {{INIT_SIMU}}
 which can later be modified by:
 {{MODIFY_SIMU_DT}}

+## I want to simulate a mars environment, is it possible to change the gravitational force of the simulation environment?
+Yes you can modify the gravitational forces 3-dimensional vector of the simulation:
+{{SIMU_GRAVITY}}
 ## Which collision detectors are available?
 What are their differences?
 How can I choose between them?
 | Dart | FCL | ODE | Bullet |
 |------|-----|-----|--------|